Priyatosh05App/Appiness-Work-/README.md

-Calculator using HTML,CSS and JS
+Calculator using HTML,CSS and JavaScript